Food Processing, Marketing and Co-operation

 - to improve supply-chain efficiency

-The next funding round closes on 19 November 2017, with notification of the outcome in early April 2018.
+The most recent funding round closed on 19 November 2017, with notification of the outcome in early April 2018.

 You must not start work on any aspect of your project, with the exception of preliminary costs before receiving notification of the grant award.